 Anatomy of a Raid

-As soon as possible, we bring the animals to a temporary emergency shelter using state-of-the-art Animal Transport Trailers.
-Our team is capable of removing up to 400 animals in a day.
+Each animal is assigned a unique alpha-numeric code and given a collar or tag bearing that identifier.
+As soon as possible, we bring the animals to a temporary emergency shelter using our state-of-the-art Animal Transport Trailers.
+Our team is capable of moving hundreds of animals in a day.